matheusvilano/Hueprint/README.md

     colour = EColour.CYAN
     effect = EEffect.ITALIC

-    cprint(text, colour, effect)  # This will print the specified text in green and italic.
+    cprint(text, colour, effect)  # This will print the specified text in cyan and italic.
 ```